Automatic policy enforcement

 Any consent attributes collected from your customers are also stored in datasets.
 If you have access to consent policies, any profiles that do not meet the consent attribute requirements of your policies will be excluded from audiences that are activated to a destination.

-Data usage policy violations occur if you activate an audience whose usage labels are restricted for the target destination’s marketing action.
+Data usage policy violations occur if you attempt to activate an audience whose usage labels are restricted for the target destination’s marketing action.

 (Beta) When an audience is activated, any profiles that do not contain the required consent attributes for the marketing action (as defined by your consent policies) are excluded from the activated audience.